jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-3-integral-transforms.md

 Using partial fractions or convolution, we recover the same result.

-**Key Insights:**
-- The convolution representation separates the system dynamics (impulse response) from the input.
-- This form is fundamental to linear system theory and signal processing.
-- The convolution theorem provides an efficient computational method.
+The convolution representation elegantly separates the system dynamics—encoded in the impulse response $h(t)$—from the specific input $f(t)$.
+This form is fundamental to linear system theory and signal processing, where the response to any input can be constructed by convolving with the system's characteristic impulse response.
+The convolution theorem provides an efficient computational method by converting the convolution operation into simple multiplication in the Laplace domain, demonstrating the power of integral transforms for solving linear systems.

 </details>